 Print Resolution Calculator

-Calculate the maximum print size from your image resolution, or find the pixels needed for a target print size at any DPI.
+Calculate maximum print size from image resolution or find pixels needed for a target print size.

 Print Resolution determines how sharp a printed image will look.
 It depends on the image’s pixel dimensions and the print DPI (dots per inch).